-(February 17, 2017) Prevent Blindness Florida honored Tampa International Airport CEO Joe Lopano with the Person of Vision Award at its annual dinner on Feb.
+(February 17, 2017) Preserve Vision Florida honored Tampa International Airport CEO Joe Lopano with the Person of Vision Award at its annual dinner on Feb.
 13.

-In his remarks, Lopano thanked Prevent Blindness for the distinction and the airport team for their accomplishments and hard work on the master plan expansion, noting that it’s creating thousands of jobs and supporting local businesses.
+In his remarks, Lopano thanked Preserve Vision for the distinction and the Airport team for their accomplishments and hard work on the master plan expansion, noting that it’s creating thousands of jobs and supporting local businesses.

 He shared his personal journey in realizing the American dream and becoming CEO of Tampa International Airport, telling the crowd of more than 300 community leaders of his humble beginnings in such jobs as shoe shine boy, delivery boy, stock clerk, bartender, mail room clerk, firefighter and cab driver.